marcandrysco/Misc/emech/README.md

 The `unreachable` macro is used to mark code that should never be reached.
-If `RELEASE` is defined, the compiler will optimize accordingly and therefore any code that calls `unreachable` will execute undefined.
+If `RELEASE` is defined, the compiler will optimize accordingly and therefore any code that calls `unreachable` will be undefined.
 If `RELEASE` is not defined, an error will be printed and the program will be aborted.

 ## Examples